Does respect for human life mean vaccine mandates? Among religious groups, there is wide disagreement.

 “If the benefits outweigh the risks, it’s the Jewish mandate to follow what will lead to the best outcomes,” she said.
-“There’s so little we can do to protect people’s health and this is something we can do.”
+“There’s so little we can do to protect people’s health, and this is something we can do.”

 Schub said her announcement went out in the morning to 40,000 people on the JCC mailing list and by Friday afternoon she had heard only positive feedback.
 “Leading with the Jewish value of Pikuach Nefesh, the deeply held belief that each singular human life is valued above all else,” she wrote, everyone 12 and older entering the building must be fully vaccinated, unless they have a medical or religious exemption.